• Level of education

 • Molecular speciation by X-ray absorption

-The lectures and tutorials will be supplemented by group case studies and bibliographic tutorials on real cases.
+Lectures and tutorials will be supplemented by group case studies and bibliographic tutorials based on real-life cases.

 Read more